 Bluetooth for Car Audio

-National Auto Sound & Security carries in-dash car stereo receivers and in-dash video/navigation decks from Alpine, JVC, Kenwood, Pioneer & Clarion that have bluetooth built in for both hands free cell phone use and streaming audio use ( getting my music from my cell phone to play on my car stereo).
+We sell Alpine, JVC, Kenwood, Pioneer& Clarion car audio that have built-in bluetooth for both hands free cell phone use and streaming audio use ( getting your music from your cell phone to play through your car stereo system).
 Stop by anytime.
 No appointment necessary.
 Bluetooth car audio is on display and we’ll install it today.

 What is Bluetooth?